cs10/sp23/syllabus.md

 * **Absolute-Clobber Policy**: Every exam score can be clobbered by a future exam.
 If your percentage score on the midterm is better than your percentage score on the quest, then we will replace your quest score with your percentage score on the midterm.
 Similarly, the final exam score can be used to clobber both the midterm and the quest.

 * **Late Submissions**: Late submissions for projects will be handled on a case-by-case basis.
-If you are out of slip days for a project but cannot make a deadline, please fill out the extension form linked below.
+If for some reason you cannot make a deadline, please fill out the extension form linked below.
 If you do not reach out to anyone in advance, we reserve the right to mark the submission down by 10% for each day that it is late.

 ## Exam Policy